13 Reasons Why

-The first season was released on Netflix on March 31, 2017.
-It received positive reviews from critics and audiences, who praised its themes, emotional weight, subject matter, character development and acting, particularly the performances of Minnette and Langford.
+13 Reasons Why received mixed reviews.
+The first season received positive reviews from critics and audiences, who praised its themes, emotional weight, subject matter, character development and acting, particularly the performances of Minnette and Langford.
+Subsequently, it prompted concerns from mental health professionals due to its graphic depiction of issues such as suicide, sexual assault, and bullying, along with other mature content.

+The later three seasons received negative critical response.
+Coinciding with the release of the second season, Netflix released a video with the cast that cautioned viewers about some of the topics covered in the show and provided a support website with crisis numbers for people affected by depression, anxiety and other mental health issues.
 For her performance, Langford received a Golden Globe Award nomination for Best Actress – Television Series Drama.
-However, its graphic depiction of issues such as suicide, sexual assault, bullying, and rape (along with other mature content) prompted concerns from mental health professionals.
-In response, Netflix added a warning card in March 2018 that plays at the start of each episode warning viewers about the themes of each season.
-In July 2019, Netflix edited out the suicide scene in the first season's final episode.

-In May 2017, Netflix renewed 13 Reasons Why for a second season due to the success of the initial 13 episodes; the second season was released on May 18, 2018, and was met with generally negative critical reviews.
-Coinciding with the release of the second season, Netflix released a video with the cast that cautioned viewers on some of the topics covered in the show and provided a support website with crisis numbers for people affected by depression, anxiety and other mental health issues.
-A third season was ordered in June 2018 and was released on August 23, 2019.
-In August 2019, the series was renewed for a fourth and final season, which premiered on June 5, 2020.